mattjw/sparkql/CONTRIBUTING.md

 This library uses [Semantic Versioning](https://semver.org/) (semver).

-To track changes to the library (major, minor, patch), this library uses an abridged version of
+To track changes to the library (major, minor, patch), this library uses a version of
 [Conventional Commits](https://woile.github.io/commitizen/tutorials/writing_commits/#conventional-commits):

-- The change is a PATCH change if the message begins with `fix:`.
+- The change is a PATCH change if the message title begins with `fix:`.
-- The change is a MINOR change if the message begins with `feat:`.
+- The change is a MINOR change if the message title begins with `feat:`.
 - The change is a MAJOR change if the message includes `BREAKING CHANGE`.
 - If the commit history does not match any of the above, no new release will happen.